-This paper examines the hypothesis that non-competitive behavior is associated with geographic concentration and cluster policies.
-Specifically, we define non-competitive behavior as behavior in either firm sales, hiring, or input purchasing that internalizes pecuniary externalities on other firms.
+This paper examines the hypothesis that non-competitive behavior is associated with geographic concentration and cluster policies from a much broader perspective.
+We define non-competitive behavior as behavior in either firm sales, hiring, or input purchasing that internalizes pecuniary externalities on other firms.
 We make three major contributions toward this end.
-First, we derive a novel, intuitive test for identifying non-independent behavior for firms competing in the same industry.
+First, we derive a novel, intuitive screen for measuring the extent of non-independent behavior among firms competing in the same industry.
 Firms that are pricing independently consider their own market share but not the market shares of other firms when setting markups.
 In contrast, firms in a cartel internalize the impact of their pricing on the other cartel firms, so their markups depend on the aggregate market share of the cartel.
-Second, using panel data on Chinese manufacturing firms, we validate that our test can identify noncompetitive behavior in sales by applying our test to firms that are affiliates of the same parent company.
-The test verifies that these firms are colluding, which we would expect from firms with the same owner.
-Third, we show evidence of noncompetitive behavior at the level of organized industrial clusters in the Chinese economy.
-Although we find limited levels of non-competitive behavior in the economy overall, it is four times higher in China's "special economic zones" (SEZs) than outside of them.
-Furthermore, we find that the levels of non-competitive behavior are also high in a set of industry-geography pairs that pre-identified using the theory.
+Second, using panel data on Chinese manufacturing firms, we validate that our screen can identify non-competitive behavior in sales by applying our screen to firms that are affiliates of the same parent company.
+The screen verifies that these firms are colluding, which we would expect from firms with the same owner.
+Third, we show evidence of non-competitive behavior at the level of organized industrial clusters in the Chinese economy.
+Although we find limited levels of non-competitive behavior in the economy overall, it is four times